 Small Intestine Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Small Intestine Cancer

-These and other symptoms may be caused by small intestine cancer or by other conditions.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by small intestine cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - Pain or cramps in the middle of the abdomen.